 That is when you hear a cry in the kitchen to find your one-year-old daughter with a large mark on her forehead that is quickly turning red.
-She is bawling her eyes out and you can see that she reached up to grab the box Gov cheese it crackers only to have them fall on her head.
+She is bawling her eyes out, and you can see that she reached up to grab the box Gov cheese it crackers only to have them fall on her head.
 Anybody reading this who is a parent knows that this is a very realistic scenario that could play out in your life or mine.
-We take our eyes away from our little ones for one second and something bad can happen.
-Fortunately, the vast majority of the time disaster is averted.
-Just imagine if your little one had pulled down are hot pot from the stove instead of a box of crackers.
+We take our eyes away from our little ones for one second, and something bad can happen.
+Fortunately, the vast majority of the time, disaster is averted.
+Just imagine if your little one had pulled down our hot pot from the stove instead of a box of crackers.
 That red mark on her forehead may have become permanent burns or lead to something even worse.

 This is where the normal world of parenting intersects with the world of a potential Child Protective Services case.
 On behalf of the Department of Family and Protective Services, CPS investigates alleged incidents involving abuse or neglect of children.
 These reports come into CPS either through an anonymous telephone hotline or by electronic means.
-All adults in the state of Texas must report incidents of abuse or neglect that they believe I have occurred about a child.
+All adults in Texas must report incidents of abuse or neglect that they believe have occurred about a child.
 Certain professions, doctors, attorneys, teachers, and others, have a heightened burden to do so as licensed individuals through the state of Texas.

-Neglect is defined in the Texas family code
+Neglect is defined in the Texas family code.

 When will a permanent plan for your child be worked out during the CPS case?

-Now that we know how the state of Texas and Child Protective Services will approach the issue of neglect question, we now have to ask ourselves is what does this mean for you in a CPS investigation?
+Now that we know how the state of Texas and Child Protective Services will approach the neglect question, we now have to ask ourselves what does this means for you in a CPS investigation?
 How will you be able to defend yourself from having your child removed from your home or even from having your parental rights terminated?
 I can't think of a more relevant or more stressful question to ask yourself.
 However, as I will tell people on a pretty regular basis, an ounce of prevention is worth a pound's worth of cure.
-Meaning: if you can consider this question ahead of time you will be better off should you find yourself in a position where your parental rights may be terminated due to a neglectful act or inaction you took regarding your child.
+Meaning: if you can consider this question ahead of time, you will be better off should you find yourself in a position where your parental rights may be terminated due to a neglectful act or inaction you took regarding your child.

 At the beginning of a CPS case, you will be allowed to attend multiple hearings with CPS and the judge in your case.
 These hearings are known as the initial hearing and the status hearing.
 The initial hearing will allow you and the city of Texas to both present evidence as to why an investigation should continue and why your child should or should not remain outside of your home for the duration of that investigation.
-If the judge determines that it is not in your child's best interests to remain outside of your home he or she can order your child to return to you if removal has already occurred.
+If the judge determines that it is not in your child's best interests to remain outside of your home, they can order your child to return to you if removal has already occurred.

 How to prepare for a CPS case involving neglect of your child

 The best way for you to be prepared for a situation involving CPS is to plan out your goals and to lay out a concrete plan for achieving those goals.
-From my experience, I would tell you that it is very difficult to do so without the assistance of an experienced family law attorney who focuses on Child Protective Services cases.
+From my experience, I would tell you that it is challenging to do so without the assistance of an experienced family law attorney who focuses on Child Protective Services cases.
 Defending yourself against allegations of any kind is tough.
 Defending yourself against allegations of child neglect is especially tough.
-That reason, you should interview and higher an experienced family law attorney to help guide you through this process and to hold CPS accountable wherever possible.
+That reason, you should interview and hire an experienced family law attorney to help guide you through this process and to hold CPS accountable wherever possible.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan